 What kind of work schedule can I expect as a Radiation Therapist?

 Since most radiation treatments are planned ahead of time through appointments, most Radiation Therapists work a regular 40-hour week, Monday through Friday.

 How do I become a Radiation Therapist?

-What will I learn in an RT degree program?
+What will I learn in a Radiation Therapist degree program?

 - Scientific Theories & Research Methodology